martingms/brainfuck.js/README.md

 ### TODO

+* There are probably things that do not work yet, but more testing is required.
-* Does currently not support loops within loops
+* ~~Does currently not support loops within loops~~